Nurses and midwives have embraced and incorporated the use of digital health information management and technology into the delivery of care.

 - Domain 5 - Technology

-While completing a self-assessment using the Framework, nurses and midwives are guided to identify which capability level they may be currently achieving, which may be the formative, intermediate or proficient level across the domains.
+While completing a self-assessment using the Framework, nurses and midwives are guided to identify their current capability level, which may be the formative, intermediate or proficient level across the domains.

-The Framework was developed by the Australian Digital Health Agency (ADHA) and the Australasian Institute of Digital Health (AIDH).
-The ANMF participated in the Framework development and Chaired the Advisory Committee overseeing the project.
+The Framework was developed by the ADHA and the Australasian Institute of Digital Health (AIDH).
+The ANMF assisted with development and chaired the Advisory Committee overseeing the project.

 It is important to note that a nurse or midwife’s digital capability will be significantly impacted by the level of digital technologies they are able to access while working.
-A nurse, for example, working in a health service with minimal access to digital technologies, will be unlikely to achieve a proficient level across all domains or a midwife working in a health setting who is introducing a completely new electronic medical record, may initially only be able to achieve a formative level in some of the domains.
+For example, a nurse working in a health service with minimal access to digital technologies, will be unlikely to achieve a proficient level across all domains or a midwife working in a health setting which is introducing a new electronic medical record, may initially only be able to achieve a formative level in some of the domains.

-The National Nursing and Midwifery Digital Health Capability Framework is freely available to all nurses and midwives on the ADHA website at the following link: https://www.digitalhealth.gov.au/healthcare-providers/initiatives-and-programs/workforce-and-education/nursing-and-midwifery-framework
+The Framework is freely available to all nurses and midwives on the ADHA website.

-There are also a number of resources to assist nurses and midwives to use the Framework available at this link, including case studies and an organisational flow chart to help with identifying the digital level of the health service or setting.
+There are also resources to assist nurses and midwives to use the Framework available at this link, including case studies and an organisational flow chart which can be used to identify the digital level of the health service or setting.